28547939/vpncore/README.md

 * "VPN containers" are to provide clients with routes out to the Internet in an existing microservice environment.
-It's essentially a "VPN-as-a-Service" design that also funnels all DNS resolution traffic through a designated forwarder.
-A level of indirection is introduced between clients and VPN endpoints.
+It's essentially a "VPN-as-a-Service" design that also funnels all DNS resolution traffic through a designated forwarder which also filters.
+ In general a level of indirection is introduced between clients and VPN endpoints.